Congresswoman Marjorie Taylor Greene (R-GA) made headlines recently by making a case for “national divorce.”

 Secession is not a perfect solution by any means, and it would not be easy to pull off.
 In fact, it would probably be quite painful, as there are so many difficult and contentious issues to work out—such as the obligation for the accumulated federal debt, Social Security, Medicare, and so on.
 Almost every state is addicted to cash from the federal government, and most will be unwilling to forsake federal programs that have wide and deep constituencies.

 The difficulty of secession doesn’t mean we shouldn’t begin a serious discussion of the possibility and start figuring out how to untangle the multitude of relationships with the federal government.
+The difficulty of secession doesn’t mean we shouldn’t begin a serious discussion of the possibility and start figuring out how to untangle the multitude of relationships with the federal government.
+Tweet This

 What may be required is for a “blue” liberal state such as California or a group of blue states (such as New England) to seek secession before any “red” conservative states, such as Texas, attempt to leave the union.
 Red states who seek secession will be accused of doing so for nefarious reasons, but not so blue states.